 - 1. The Policy and Procedure Committee shall be composed as follows: - a.
-Five (5) Fellow or Retired Fellows appointed by the Board of Directors.
-One committee member shall be appointed by the Board of Directors annually.
+Five (5) members appointed by the Board of Directors from among the Academy Fellows.
+The Board of Directors will appoint one (1) new member annually.
 The Board will also appoint additional individuals as required to fill unexpected vacancies. - b.
 Each member may serve for no more than one (1) five-year term. - c.
 The Executive Director of the Academy serves as an ex officio member of the committee and ensures that all proposed changes to policy and procedure manuals under control of the Board of Directors are reviewed by the committee, before the manuals are updated.
 This includes changes made during Board meetings. - d.
 The AAFS staff supports the committee by updating policy and procedure manuals under the control of the Board of Directors and publishing them, so that the changes can be approved by the Board and manuals distributed during the AAFS annual meeting in February. - e.
 The Policy and Procedure Committee shall annually elect its own chair from among its members.